 France for the past 30 years has been under constant pressure to adapt.
-This pressure is a consequence of the new rules and constraints that European integration entails, as well as globalization and the need to improve market competitiveness.
+This pressure is a consequence of the new rules and constraints that European integration as well as globalization entail and of the need to improve market competitiveness.
 Successive governments have often responded reluctantly and defensively to these developments, but progress has been made in terms of decentralization, decreasing state interventionism, the privatization of state-owned companies and opening the country to foreign markets.
-European integration measures (also initiated by French governments) and government policies have been the main catalysts of this transformation.
+European integration rules and measures (often initiated by French governments) and government policies have been the main catalysts of this transformation.